lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 {{< youtube id="dKfFY0BBXNQ" >}}

 For some additional 1x1 layout ideas I also recommend checking out [Tiny Pirate's vid comparing 1x1 layouts](https://www.youtube.com/watch?v=I8eA0uVMO1s).

+### Another sleeping bag

+You should already have a bag outside your base, but it's essential that you also have one on the inside.
+You'll want to be able to safely respawn in your base if you die.
+This is particularly important if you only have a key lock because you can very easily get locked out of your own base.
+And even a wooden door is a royal pain in the arse to destroy with stone tools (don't even bother).

 ### Building materials